-However, on May 13 2017, when prompted to comment on the credibility of Međugorje at a press conference (on his return flight from Fatima), Pope Francis observed that the CDF and (with particular reference to the way the story unfolded after the first "apparitions") the Commission have their doubts, and added: “Personally I am harsher" [select: Settings (toothed or CC icon) > Subtitles > English]:
+However, on May 13 2017, when prompted to comment on the credibility of Međugorje at a press conference (on his return flight from Fatima), Pope Francis observed that the members of the Congregation have their doubts.
+As to the result of the Ruini report, he added:

-Three days after these statements by Pope Francis, the Vatican correspondent (and Medjugorje supporter) Andrea Tornielli published a detailed leak (not denied by the Vatican) that 13 of the 15 members of the committee voted in favor of the supernaturality of the first days “apparitions” (24 June-3 July 1981).
+Three days after these statements by Pope Francis, the Vatican correspondent (and Medjugorje supporter) Andrea Tornielli published a detailed leak (not denied by the Vatican) that 13 of the 15 members of the committee voted in favor of "the supernatural nature of the first seven appearances in Medjugorje".
 However, for what concerns the continuation of the phenomenon, there were "a majority of suspensive votes and many doubts."

-In summary, the first days apparitions would be credible (on the basis of a majority) but not those of subsequent decades.
+In summary, the very first apparitions would be credible, on the basis of a majority (one wonders: how come this alleged evidence of initial supernaturality had escaped the Yugoslavian Bishops' Conference in 1991?) but not credible those of subsequent decades.
 With an apparent mental gymnastics, it is admitted that the seers behaved inappropriately over the years, while maintaing that the original nucleus of Medjugorje and the religious fervor that has arisen there are somehow “saved”.

-And in the future?
-In all likelihood, the question of Medjugorje will continue to be managed as in the past decades: without official approvals but also without prohibitions (which is what most interests the crowds of Medjugorje devotees).
+So, it is easy to understand that this question will continue to be managed as in the past decades: without official approvals, but also without prohibitions (which is what most interests the crowds of Medjugorje devotees).